icm-dac/PKCalpha_CB/README.md

 - Supports batch processing
 - Memory-efficient image handling
 - Configurable edge count for analysis

+## License
+This code is under a temporary license during the review period.
+See the LICENSE file for the full terms.

 ## Limitations
 - Requires specific file naming convention